gulgit/rb/Assessment-of-efficacy-of-AIDS-awareness-booklet.md

 ![plot of chunk unnamed-chunk-11](figure/unnamed-chunk-11-1.png)

-From the bar charts and density plots, it is apparent that the number of participants scored higher in post-test after going through the awareness materials.
+From the bar charts and density plots, it is apparent that there is an increase in number of participants scored higher in post-test than in pre-test scores after going through the awareness materials.

 boxplot for pre-test scores